‘Whale Dance’ 2019 by Jim Sardonis, bronze with dark patina, 16’ x 12’, Randolph, VT. Photo by Lelonie Oatway

-Thirty years ago, the sculptor Jim Sardonis of Randolph, Vermont created 2 large black granite whale tales entitled “Reverence.”
-This sculpture spent 10 years in Randolph before being sold and moved to Technology Park in South Burlington.
-Here it remains today.
+Thirty years ago, the sculptor Jim Sardonis of Randolph, Vermont created two large black granite whale tales entitled ‘Reverence.’
+This sculpture spent 10 years in Randolph before being sold and moved to Technology Park in South Burlington along Interstate 89 North.
+It remains there today.
 It was originally meant to anchor a sculpture park but that is yet to come about.

 Recently the Preservation Trust of Vermont and the Vermont Community Foundation commissioned Jim to create a larger bronze version.
-“Whale Dance” was installed in July of 2019 and sits on the same spot where "Reverence" spent its first ten years.
-As you can see in the photo above, "Whale Dance" is framed by a stunning view of the mountains beyond.
+‘Whale Dance’ was installed in July 2019 and sits on the same spot where ‘Reverence’ spent its first ten years.
+As you can see in the photo above, ‘Whale Dance’ is framed by a stunning view of the mountains beyond.

 Removal was easy.
 I applied acetone which removes most paint and other markings from metal without disturbing the patina.
 Acetone can be used no matter how cold the weather.
 Luckily the graffiti was not etched which would have required much more work.